-Environmental S ber vices - Generic Fee Description Pricing Policy GST Inc (Y/N) 20/21 Fee 21/22 Fee Development Applicati on for the Erection of Signs Plus \$93 for each sign to b be erected in excess of one; or the fee is calculated in accordance Development application fee for the S N \$285.00 minimum TB with the Development Ap Reg 2000) plication Fee table - whichever is the greater (per cl246B(2) EP&A erection of signs Development involving the Subdivision of Land (cl249 EP&A Regs) New Road Minimum \$665 Plus \$65 per additional lot Development application for subdivision of land (not a strata subdivision) involving the opening of a public road S N \$665.00 minimum TB i No New Road Minimum \$330 Plus \$53 per additional lot Development application for subdivision of land (not a strata subdivision) not involving the opening of a public road S N \$330.00 minimum ТВА Strata Minimum \$330 Plus \$65 per additional lot Development application fee for a strata subdivision S N \$330.00 minimum TBA Subdivision Certificate Fed e Subdivision certificate fee Р Υ \$141.00 TBA Development not Invol ving the Erection of a Building, the Carrying on of Work, the Subdivision of Land or the Demoliti Development application fee for on of a Buildir ng or Work (cl2 50 EP&A Regs) \$285.00 TB. development not involving the erection of a building, works, subdivision of land or demolition of a building or work 7.33.33 Additional Fee for a De signated Development In addition to any fee pay Additional fee - designated S N \$920.00 TBA Part 15 Division 1 of the E PA Regs development
+Environmental Ser vices Generic Fee Description Pricing Policy 20/21 Fee 21/22 Fee Development Application for or the Erection of Signs ected in excess of one; or the fee is calculated in accordance with Fee table - whichever is the greater (per cl246B(2) EP&A Reg Development application fee for the erection of signs S \$285.00 minimum TB/ Development involving the Subdivision of Land (cl249 EP&A Regs) New Road Plus \$65 per additional lot Development application for subdivision of land (not a strata subdivision) involving the opening of a public road S \$285.00 minimum ΤΒ ι No New Road Plus \$53 per additional lot Development application for subdivision of land (not a strata subdivision) not involving the opening of a public road S \$285.00 minimum TB/ Strata Plus \$65 per additional lot Development application fee for a strata subdivision S \$285.00 minimum ТВА Subdivision Certificate Fee Subdivision certificate fee Р \$285.00 minimum \$295.00 minimum

+Development not Involving the Erection of a Build EP&A Regs) ing, the Carrying on of Work, the Subdivision of Land or the Demolition of a Building g or Work (cl250

+Maximum Fee Development application fee for S \$285.00 TBA

+development not involving the

+erection of a building, works,

+subdivision of land or demolition of a

+building or work

+Additional Fee for a Designated Development In addition to any fee payable under Additional fee - designated S \$920.00 TBA Part 15 Division 1 of the EPA Regs development

-Generic Fee Description Pricing Policy GST Inc (Y/N) 20/21 Fee 21/22 Fee Advertising Fees for Development Applications (cl252 EP&A Regs) - maximum fee applications pplicable Designated Development Maximum fee for giving notice required for the designated development S N \$2,220.00 ТВА Advertised Development Maximum fee for giving notice required for the advertised development S N \$1,105.00 TBA Prohibited Development Maximum fee for giving notice required for the prohibited development S N \$1,105.00 TBA Development that is requried to be advertised in accordance with an environmental planning instrument or development control plan and is not designated, advertised or prohibited development Maximum fee for giving notice required for development that is not designated, advertised or prohibited development S N Max. of \$1,105.00 (note: FULL COST RECOVERY Fee of \$400 - GST Included RECOVERY Fee of Council must refund any part of the above fees paid for advertising under cl252 EP&A Reg the at is not spent in advertising the develo pment Additional Fees for Concurrence An additional processing fee up to a maximum of \$140, plus a concurrence fee of \$320 for payment to each concurrence authority, in respect of an application for development that requires concurrence under the Act or an environmental planning instrument Additional processing fee for development requiring concurrence S N As Quoted As Quoted Additional fee for Integrated Development An additional processing fee of up to a maximum of \$140 plus an approval fee of \$320 for payment to each approval body are payable in respect of an application for integrated development Additonal processing fee for development that is integrated development S N As Quoted As Quoted Concept Development Applications (cl256B EP&A Regs) Fee payable for a concept development application S N As Quoted As Quoted
+Generic Fee Description Pricing Policy 20/21 Fee 21/22 Fee Advertising Fees for Development Applications (cl252 EP&A Regs) - maximum fee app licable Designated Development Maximum fee for giving notice required for the designated development S \$2,220.00 TBA Advertised Development Maximum fee for giving notice required for the advertised development S \$1,105.00 TBA Prohibited Development Maximum fee for giving notice required for the prohibited development S \$1,105.00 TBA Development that is requried to be advertised in accordance with an environmental planning instrument or development control plan and is not designated, advertised or prohibited development Maximum fee for giving notice required for development that is not designated, advertised or prohibited development S Max. of \$1,105.00 (note: FULL COST RECOVERY Fee of \$400 - GST Included Max. of \$1,105.00 (note: FULL COS RECOVERY Fee o \$400 - GST Included Council must refund any part of the above fees paid for advertising under cl252 EP&A Reg that is not spent in advertising the developme ent Additional Fees for Concurrence An additional processing fee up to a maximum of \$140, plus a concurrence fee of \$320 for payment to each concurrence authority, in respect of an application for development that requires concurrence under the Act or an environmental planning instrument Additional processing fee for development requiring concurrence S As Quoted As Quoteo Additional fee for Integrated Development An additional processing fee of up to a maximum of \$140 plus an approval fee of \$320 for payment to each approval body are payable in respect of an application for integrated development Additonal processing fee for development that is integrated development S As Quoted As Quoteo Concept Development Applications (cl256B EP&A Regs) Fee payable for a concept development application S As Quoted As Quoteo Maximum fee payable for a concept development application and for any subsequent development application for any part of the site, is the maximum fee that would be payable as if a single development application only was required for all the development on the site